 The concept of a pedestrian shed or "ped shed" is the distance that can be covered in five minutes at a typical walking pace, displayed by a quarter mile distance around a destination.
 A fiveminute walk is considered a reasonable distance for people before they consider other modes.
-Map 8 identifies areas with overlapping pedsheds to the major walking destinations, denoting these areas as having a range of "some accessibility" to "high accessibility" depending on how many destinations can be reached within a quarter mile.
+Map 10 identifies areas with overlapping pedsheds to the major walking destinations, denoting these areas as having a range of "some accessibility" to "high accessibility" depending on how many destinations can be reached within a quarter mile.
 Additionally, areas where at least two walking destinations have been identified through public participation are shown on the map.
 The following areas are important for promoting walking-length trips:

-- Montague Neighborhood: The Montague Neighborhood provides access to a high density of parks, schools, and the Northside Branch library. - El Camino Real: El Camino Real, especially between Kiely Boulevard and Scott Boulevard had a high number of public-identified walking destinations. - Downtown Santa Clara: The area surrounding Santa Clara University has the highest access to community-serving destinations and transit in the city. - Saratoga Creek: Residential areas on either side of Saratoga Creek provide are able to use low stress routes to access parks and schools in the area. - Central Park: The neighborhoods surrounding Central Park can access Central Park, Central Park Library, and nearby schools within a quarter mile walking distance.
+- Montague Neighborhood: The Montague Neighborhood provides access to a high density of parks, schools, and the Northside Branch library. - El Camino Real: El Camino Real, especially between Kiely Boulevard and Scott Boulevard had a high number of public-identified walking destinations. - Downtown Santa Clara: The area surrounding Santa Clara University has the highest access to community-serving destinations and transit in the city. - Saratoga Creek: Residential areas on either side of Saratoga Creek are able to use low stress routes to access parks and schools in the area.
+The pedestrian-only crossing of Saratoga Creek at Mauricia Avenue increased access to retail centers along Stevens Creek Boulevard. - Central Park: The neighborhoods surrounding Central Park can access Central Park, Central Park Library, and nearby schools within a quarter mile walking distance.